 Harambe became a national sensation after he was put down in 2016 when a child fell into his barricade at the Cincinnati Zoo.
 In memoriam, three years later, Musk sings:

 "RIP Harambe/Sipping on some Bombay/We on our way to heaven/Amen, Amen.
 RIP Harambe/Smoking on some strong/In the gorilla zoo/And we thinking about you."

 He Used To Live On A Dollar A Day

-After Musk's parents divorced when he was eight years old, he lived with his mother, Maye Musk, in various cities throughout South Africa.
-He dreamed of moving to the United States but wound up immigrating to Canada by himself at 17 years old.
+After Musk's parents divorced when he was 8 years old, he lived with his mother, Maye, in various cities throughout South Africa.
+He dreamed of moving to the United States, but wound up immigrating to Canada alone at 17 years old.